 When you run an event on public land, you have a “duty of care” towards all people on your event site: workers, volunteers, attendees etc.

-Requirements that must be part of your written Health and Safety Management Plan to align with the Health & Safety at Work Act 2015:
+Requirements that must be part of your written Health and Safety Management Plan to align with the Health & Safety at Work Act 2015(external link):

 A system is in place for the identification, assessment, control and review of hazards before and during the event.